MEMRI

-The Middle East Media Research Institute (MEMRI), officially the Middle East Media and Research Institute, is an American nonprofit press monitoring organization.
-MEMRI tracks and translates Arabic and Muslim media, including extremist comments by Arab and Iranian leaders and communications from terrorist groups.
+The Middle East Media and Research Institute (MEMRI) is an American non-profit organization specialized in Arabic and Muslim media monitoring.
+It focuses on extremist comments by Arab and Iranian leaders and communications from terrorist groups.

 MEMRI was co-founded by Israeli ex-intelligence officer Yigal Carmon and Israeli-American political scientist Meyrav Wurmser in 1998.
 MEMRI describes itself as being independent and non-partisan.
-Some critics have described MEMRI as aiming to portray the Arab world and the Muslim world in a negative light by producing and disseminating incomplete or inaccurate translations of the original versions of the media reports that it republishes.
+Some critics have described MEMRI as aiming to portray the Arab world and the Islamic world in a negative light by producing and disseminating incomplete or inaccurate translations of the original versions of the media reports that it republishes.